 Designed to improve the care of patients with chronic illness through health system change and innovation.
 The program will provide grants of up to $100,000 to as many as five existing public-sector organizations to develop the capacity to sponsor and administer regional chronic illness improvement collaboratives.
 Sponsored by the Robert Wood Johnson Foundation.
 Deadline: August 8, 2002.

 Recognize students in middle and high school grades who have demonstrated exemplary community service.
 The award program is sponsored by the Prudential Insurance Company of America in partnership with the National Association of Secondary School Principals (NASSP).
 Young people eligible for this award should be in grades 5-12 as of the last weekday in October during the applying year, in any state, the District of Columbia, or Puerto Rico; and have engaged in a volunteer activity that occurred at least partly during the twelve months prior to the date of application.
 Local Honorees are selected at participating organizations in November; from the winners, two State Honorees will be chosen in each state, the District of Columbia, and Puerto Rico.
 In addition, ten National Honorees will be picked by a panel of prominent judges and announced at a special ceremony in Washington D.C. in May.
 Deadline: October 31, 2002.

 Gloria Barron Prize for Young Heroes

-The Gloria Barron Prize for Young Heroes seeks nominations for its 2006 awards to honor youth ages 8 - 18 who have shown leadership and courage in public service to people and our planet.
-Ten national winners will each receive $2,000 to support their service work or higher education.
-Nomination deadline: April 30, 2007.
+The Gloria Barron Prize for Young Heroes seeks nominations for its 2004 awards.
+The Barron Prize recognizes outstanding youth ages 8 - 18 that have shown leadership and courage in public service to people and our planet.
+Each year, ten national winners each receive $2,000 to support their service work or higher education.
+Nomination deadline for 2004 is April 30.

 ^ Top of Page ^